UPDATE (9:41 am, 06.22): Disney has unveiled its calendar of Walt Disney World Resort hotel openings. You can find the full details below.

 The premiere of Universal Orlando’s dinning/shopping/entertainment complex started small, with just a limited sliver of restaurants, stores, and entertainment offerings present – though Universal was so happy with that first day’s results, it quickly added on more venues for the next day.
 From there, it’s almost been like a sprint to the races: on Wednesday, May 20, at the same time Disney was opening Disney Springs’s doors, Universal had Orlando Mayor Buddy Dyer over at its parks to discuss new potential safety measures for their reopening.
 That, of course, was followed the next day by both LEGOLAND Florida and Universal Orlando’s new proposals to the local and state governments.

 A week later, on the morning of May 27, during the Economic Recovery Task Force’s next meeting, SeaWorld and Disney submitted their own reopening plans.
-On June 10, SeaWorld would like to open SeaWorld Orlando (and, it would seem, Discovery Cove and its Aquatica water park) for employees only, followed by June 11 for the general public; Disney staked out the dates of July 11 for Magic Kingdom and Animal Kingdom and July 15 for Epcot and Hollywood Studios.
-Having been approved by the task force, they followed the same path as Universal’s petition, first making their way to Mayor Demings and, now, heading over to Governor DeSantis.
+On June 10, SeaWorld reopened SeaWorld Orlando for employees only, with June 11 kicking off the general public’s admittance; Disney staked out the dates of July 11 for Magic Kingdom and Animal Kingdom and July 15 for Epcot and Hollywood Studios.
+(Having been approved by the task force, they followed the same path as Universal’s petition, first making their way to Mayor Demings and, then, over to Governor DeSantis, who both approved them.)

-Unsurprisingly, it seems as if all Central Florida theme-park operators – LEGOLAND, Universal, SeaWorld, and Disney – are drawing heavily from the CityWalk and Disney Springs reopenings here in Orlando, as well as Shanghai Disney Resort’s recent return to operations, to boot.
+Unsurprisingly, all of the Central Florida theme-park operators – LEGOLAND, Universal, SeaWorld, and Disney – are drawing heavily from the CityWalk and Disney Springs reopenings here in Orlando, as well as Shanghai Disney Resort’s March return to operations, to boot.

 Let’s take this one step at a time and focus specifically on Universal Orlando, which is emblematic of across-the-board changes: